KevinRebakure/KevinRebakure/README.md

-## You just reached Rebakure👋
+# You just reached Rebakure👋

+## 🌱 I’m currently learning
+- More on React ecosystem | Redux, React Router
+- Advanced JavaScript concepts
+- Organization software development
+## 💪 Other things I find interesting
-- 🔭 I’m currently working on my portfolio in my freetimes.
+- 🔭 I’m working on my portfolio in my freetimes.
-- 🌱 I’m currently learning on React ecosystem
 - 📫 How to reach me: kevinrebakure@gmail.com
 - 😂 Fun fact: In movies, I like complicated characters.